 Negotiating your monthly expenses may take more time than the previous steps, but can be worth it.
 We created a six-month plan to cut expenses.
 So, whatever expenses you don’t cut today, you can plan to cut later this year.

 Let’s take a look at your checking and credit card transactions again.
 Is there anything that is recurring each week, month or year?
 Are these expenses paid manually, or are they automated?

 Most likely you can put a card on file and set a withdrawal date.
 By setting up automatic payments, you could avoid late fees and free up some mental space for other things!

 If you’re not using a rewards card or cash back credit card, you may be missing out on some savings.
-There are many credit cards that offer great cash back or reward points.
+There are many credit cards that offer great cash back.

 A simple Google search can help you start your research.
 Friends and family could also be a great resource when picking a credit card.
 So, ask around to see which card will be most rewarding for you.